 AL Amyloidosis Symptoms

 Light chain amyloid deposits occur gradually, which is why you may not notice symptoms at first.
-People typically start noticing signs of amyloidosis as older adults.
-The symptoms you experience depend on where the amyloid deposits occur.
-You may experience symptoms in multiple areas of your body.
+The symptoms you experience depend on where the amyloid deposits occur and you may experience symptoms in multiple areas of your body.

 With AL amyloidosis, light chain deposits often affect the:

-If the buildups are in the heart, there may be:
+If the deposits are in the heart, there may be:

-Light chain proteins in the kidneys may cause damage leading to nephrotic syndrome.
+Light chain proteins in the kidneys may cause damage leading to nephrotic syndrome or kidney dysfunction.

 - Protein in the urine